×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Edinburgh involves several steps.
 First, you need to determine your budget.
 This will help you narrow down the areas in the city where you can afford to live.
 Edinburgh is divided into different areas, each with its own unique character and price range.
 Next, decide on the type of accommodation you want.
 This could be a flat, a house, a room in a shared house, or student accommodation.
 Once you have a clear idea of what you're looking for, start your search.
 There are several online platforms where you can find listings for rental properties in Edinburgh.
 These include Rightmove, Zoopla, and Citylets.
 You can also use a letting agent to help you find a place.
 They can provide you with a list of available properties that match your criteria.
 However, keep in mind that using a letting agent may involve additional fees.
 When you find a property you're interested in, arrange a viewing.
 This will give you a chance to see the property in person and ask any questions you may have.
 If you decide to proceed with a property, you'll need to fill out an application and provide references.
 You'll also need to pay a deposit and the first month's rent upfront.
 Finally, before you move in, make sure to check the inventory and condition of the property.
 This will help you avoid any disputes with the landlord at the end of your tenancy.
-Remember, finding a place to live can take time, so start your search well in advance of when you plan to move," remarked one expat who made the move to Edinburgh.
+Remember, finding a place to live can take time, so start your search well in advance of when you plan to move," said one expat in Edinburgh.

 What is a typical expat home or apartment like in Edinburgh?

 "A typical expat home or apartment in Edinburgh, is often located in the city center or in popular residential areas such as Leith, Stockbridge, or Morningside.
 These homes are usually within walking distance to local amenities, including shops, restaurants, and public transportation.
 The apartments, often referred to as 'flats' in Scotland, are typically part of traditional Georgian or Victorian terraced buildings, featuring high ceilings, large windows, and period features such as ornate cornicing and fireplaces.
 They usually have a living room, one or two bedrooms, a kitchen, and a bathroom.
 Some may also have a small study or a spare room.
 Homes are generally more spacious, often semi-detached or detached, with a garden.
 They may have multiple bedrooms and bathrooms, a larger kitchen, and possibly a garage.
 Both flats and houses in Edinburgh are typically furnished to a high standard, with modern appliances and comfortable furniture.
 They often have central heating, and some may also have a fireplace.
 Despite the traditional exterior, many expat homes in Edinburgh have been renovated to include modern conveniences such as fitted kitchens, updated bathrooms, and energy-efficient windows.
 However, they still retain their original charm and character, offering a unique blend of old and new.
 In terms of decor, it varies widely depending on the owner's taste, but it's common to see a mix of contemporary and traditional Scottish elements.
 This could include tartan fabrics, wooden furniture, and artwork featuring Scottish landscapes or landmarks.
-Finally, given Edinburgh's hilly terrain, many homes and apartments offer stunning views of the city's iconic landmarks, such as Edinburgh Castle, Arthur's Seat, or the Firth of Forth," explained one expat living in Edinburgh, Scotland.
+Finally, given Edinburgh's hilly terrain, many homes and apartments offer stunning views of the city's iconic landmarks, such as Edinburgh Castle, Arthur's Seat, or the Firth of Forth," said one expat in Edinburgh.

 What is the average cost of housing in Edinburgh?